pygame/pygame/docs/reST/ref/time.rst

    Will pause for a given number of milliseconds.
 This function sleeps the process to share the processor with other programs.
 A program that waits for even a few milliseconds will consume very little processor time.

-   Since v2.0.1, this function accepts the ``milliseconds`` argument as a ``float`` too, and also returns a ``float`` instead of ``int``.
-The timing accuracy of this function is much better than it used to be in previous versions.
+It is slightly less accurate than the ``pygame.time.delay()`` function.

    This returns the actual number of milliseconds used.

-   .. versionchanged:: 2.0.1 made this function more accurate

    .. ## pygame.time.wait ##